-The Bowtie Project Education Program introduces students to new ways of thinking about art and the environment using the scenic Bowtie Project as the classroom.
+The Bowtie Project Education Program uses the Bowtie as a classroom.
+Students of all ages are introduced to new ways of thinking about art and the environment.

 The Bowtie Project Education Program encourages student-driven site exploration, discussion-based processing, and creative response.
-Students may engage in one-day site visits, multi-day units inspired by a single Bowtie artist project, and guided site exploration.
-Clockshop’s education team works with CA State Parks rangers and artists to carry out the program.
+Field trips are designed on a case-by-case basis, and customized to meet specific needs.
+Cross-curricular content engages students in thinking about the connections between art and landscape.
+Students may participate in one-day site visits, multi-day units inspired by a single Bowtie artist project, and/or guided site exploration.
+Clockshop works with artists, CA State Parks, and National Park Service rangers to execute this program.

 Preparing for your Visit

 *Clockshop’s education programs integrate contemporary art and environmental education.
-If your interest is specific to the LA River, the field trips offered by Friends of the LA River (FoLAR) might be a better fit.
+If your interest is specific to the LA River, Friends of the LA River (FOLAR) offers a Source to Sea Watershed Education Program.

 For more information, or to request a field trip, contact Lindsey Lee Eichenberger, Public Programs Coordinator, at lindsey[at]clockshop.org.